Liberalism in Turkey: Tanzimât

-The Tanzimât, literally meaning reorganization of the Ottoman Empire (see Nizam), was a period of reformation that began in 1839 and ended with the First Constitutional Era in 1876.
-Although the motives for the implementation of Tanzimât were bureaucratic, it was impulsed by liberal ministers and intellectuals like Dimitrios Zambakos Pasha, Kabuli Mehmed Pasha, the secret society Young Ottomans, and Midhat Pasha, who is also often considered one of the founders of the Ottoman Parliament.
+The Tanzimât, literally meaning reorganization of the Ottoman Empire, was a period of reformation that began in 1839 and ended with the First Constitutional Era in 1876.
+Although the motives for the implementation of Tanzimât were bureaucratic, it was supported by Dimitrios Zambakos Pasha, Kabuli Mehmed Pasha, the Young Ottomans secret society, and Midhat Pasha, who is also often considered one of the founders of the Ottoman Parliament.
 Many changes were made to improve civil liberties, but many Muslims saw them as foreign influence on the world of Islam.
 That perception complicated reformist efforts made by the state.
-A policy called Ottomanism was meant to unite all the different peoples living in Ottoman territories, "Muslim and non-Muslim, Turkish and Greek, Armenian and Jewish, Kurd and Arab".
+A policy called Ottomanism was meant to unite all the different peoples living in Ottoman territories, including Muslims and non-Muslims, Turkish, Greek, Armenian, and Jewish, Kurd, and Arab.
 The policy officially began with the Edict of Gülhane of 1839, declaring equality before the law for both Muslim and non-Muslim Ottomans.

 The Tanzimât reforms began under Sultan Mahmud II.
 On November 3, 1839, Sultan Abdulmejid I issued a hatt-i sharif or imperial edict called the Edict of Gülhane or Tanzimât Fermânı.
 This was followed by several statutes enacting its policies.
 In the edict the Sultan stated that he wished "to bring the benefits of a good administration to the provinces of the Ottoman Empire through new institutions."
-Among the reforms were the abolition of slavery and slave trade; the decriminalization of homosexuality; the establishment of the Civil Service School, an institution of higher learning for civilians the Press and Journalism Regulation Code; and the Nationality Law of 1869 creating a common Ottoman citizenship irrespective of religious or ethnic divisions; among others.
-Western educated economists like Ahmet Reşat Pasha advocated for economic liberalism.
+Among the reforms, were the abolition of slavery and slave trade, the decriminalization of homosexuality, the establishment of the Civil Service School, an institution of higher learning for civilians, the Press and Journalism Regulation Code, and the Nationality Law of 1869 which created a common Ottoman citizenship irrespective of religious or ethnic affiliation.
+Western-educated economists like Ahmet Reşat Pasha advocated for economic liberalism.